6 AI for Human Cooperation

 Tooltip Text

-Another notable project in this area is “the Habermas machine” that was developed by a team at Google Deepmind.
+Another notable project in this area is the Habermas machine that was developed by a team at Google Deepmind.
 It is named after the German philosopher Jürgen Habermas and his theory of communicative action.
 While Pol.is focuses on the challenge of eliciting and mapping opinions in large and diverse groups, the Habermas machine aims to help human groups reach consensus by generating new proposals that obtain wide agreement and leave groups less divided.
-The next resource is a talk by Christopher Summerfield presenting the Habermas machine.
+The next optional resource is a talk by Christopher Summerfield presenting the Habermas machine in more detail.

 Tooltip Text